 It's important to treat asthma, because even mild asthma can damage your airways.

 Know the goals of treatment

 Follow your asthma action plan

 An asthma action plan tells you which medicines to take every day and how to treat asthma attacks.
-It also may include an asthma diary where you record your peak expiratory flow (PEF), symptoms, and triggers.
+It may include an asthma diary where you record your peak expiratory flow (PEF) or your symptoms, or both.
+You also can list the cause of your symptoms and what medicines you took for quick relief.
 This helps you identify triggers that can be changed or avoided.
 It also lets you be aware of your symptoms and know how to make quick decisions about medicine and treatment.
 See an example of an asthma action plan (What is a PDF document?) .